 As a corporate secretary or other governance professional, your plate is full.
 The same is likely true of your directors, and it makes sense when you consider the adage that, if you want something done well, you should ask a busy person to do it.
 This truism is attributed to more than a couple of individuals, and one of them, Lucille Ball, provided a corollary: The more things you do, the more you can do.

 This latter perspective may well reflect your own governance career, as well as the progression of your skills and capacity to advise on all matters governance related.
 With the ongoing evolution of governance, your directors have also had to further develop their governance repertoires.
-If you’d like to test this, take a bit of time to compare your organization’s board and committee agendas, calendars and work plans from just a few years ago with those you develop today.
+If you’d like to test this, take a bit of time to compare your organization’s board and risk oversight committee agendas, calendars and work plans from just a few years ago with those you develop today.

 Risk oversight is a good example.
 Its scope has expanded beyond traditionally recognized strategic, operational, reputational and geopolitical risks.
 Cybersecurity, along with technological strategy and resources, is increasingly relevant to an organization’s ability to succeed.
 It’s not uncommon, should one organization share its learnings following a data breach, for sector peers to launch reviews of their own controls and then report the results and the related mitigation strategies to their own boards.